What Is Work for Hire?

-The work-for-hire question is another reason for putting every agreement into writing.
+The work-for-hire question is another reason why it's important to put every agreement into writing.
 Unwritten assumptions can come back to bite you.
 Employees, in particular, don't always understand the concept that their work is your property, so having them sign a contract helps make it clear who owns what.

 Employee ownership rights can be further expanded or restricted by an employment contract.
 Depending on the way you word the contract you give your employees, you could give them more rights than WFH covers.
 You could also make it abundantly clear in a contract that everything they do during work hours will be ultimately owned by the company; that ensures there won't be any confusion about who owns what.